ConnexCS Customers are organized through customer cards.

-From the Customers board, you can perform several management operations.
+From the Customers page, you can perform several management operations.

-- Bulk edit to modify fields such as Channels, Status, Flow Speed (CPS), and so on
+Bulk Edit Select multiple customers, then click the Bulk Edit button to modify fields such as Channels, Status, Flow Speed (CPS), Portal Access, and Country.

 - Click on "Send" at the top right then choose email or SMS.